breese/breese.github.io/_posts/2026-09-17-lazy-autodiff.md

 [directional derivative](https://en.wikipedia.org/wiki/Directional_derivative).
 The [partial derivative](https://en.wikipedia.org/wiki/Partial_derivative)
 is a special case where the directional vector is a unit vector.
-Consider a simple equation that is differentiated with respect to \(x\).
+Consider a simple equation that is differentiated with respect to $$x$$.

 <p class="eqnarray">
 $$\begin{eqnarray*}